nethesem/ArcticSlime/misc versions/readme.md

 | MSS22D18 Switch                       |     1 | [AliExpress](https://aliexpress.com/item/4000699811538.html)                 |

 ## Flash Settings for C3 Supermini edition
+This PCB is configured in the same way as the TinySlime, you can select TinySlime as the Board type to auto-set the parameters.
 When flashing, hold the BOOT button on the C3 SuperMini as you connect the USB cable to ensure its in Flash Mode, otherwise flashing will likely fail.

  - Firmware Version:
    - For BNO085 or BMI270, use SlimeVR/main.
 Other IMUs, consult SlimeVR Discord.